Symmercy/Dwm-setup/README.md

 After you run this script, and go into dwm, you should open lxappearance and change the icon theme to papirus, gtk theme to dracula and the cursor theme to layan

-Add any lines you want to the .xprofile file, I added nitrogen --restore as a baseline, If you want you can edit slstatus
+Add any lines you want to the .xprofile file, I added feh picom and slstatus as a baseline,

 the most important keybindings are meta_p == dmenu